First Year Undergraduate

 Routing Number: ABA026005092

-**Ensure that your name and Queen’s student number are included with your wire transfer
+** Ensure that your name and Queen’s Student ID are included with your wire transfer

 - Please note that if you cancel your academic offer at Queen’s, you must also cancel your Residence application by contacting Residence Admissions by email.